tdhd/kaggle-linux-git/README.md

 * one line per changed file with the number of lines changed and a proportional count of `+` and `-` for additions and deletions respectively
 * and a final summary of total number of files changed and total additions and deletions.

-The first few lines look like this, where all attributes for commit a separated by `\t` except for the file detail informations:
+The first few lines look like this, where all attributes for commit a separated by `\t` except for the file detail information:

 ```
 1487807129	2017-02-22 15:45:29 -0800	e8c26ab60598558ec3a626e7925b06e7417d7710	AuthorNameA	AuthorEmailA	mm/swap: skip readahead for unreferenced swap slots